Palma de Mallorca

 Open 13.00 to 15.00 and 19.30 to 22.00.

 Situated in former 17th century convent.
 Michelin star quality.
 Upper price bracket.
+We like the high quality of the cuisine and service.

 C/.
 Bisbo Pere Puigdorfila (Behind Ocemax cinema), Palma.
 Tel: 971 498 774.